northbrookjs/northbrook/README.md

 # Why another thing?
 ---

+Northbrook was originally designed to be a [lerna.js](https://github.com/lerna/lerna) alternative focusing upon managing monorepos using TypeScript 2.x in a very strict and absolute way.
+However, while doing my first refactor, when I was hoping to publish, I realized I had created an internal plugin system and could easily be exposed to external plugins as well.
+I realized that in doing so, it opens up a lot of interesting opportunities.

 NPM is powerful.
 Why not use it to create reusable and reproducible tooling?
 Your configurations are shareable via NPM, and most importantly it can be **versioned**.